 Summer Session students may not take a program that exceeds six credits in the particular session.
 Students in the College of Arts & Sciences may not take more than four credits in Intersession I-II.

-The 2020-2021 tuition rate was $1,315.00 per credit and the summer University fee for the 2020 summer session was $55.00.
-Please note that the tuition and fees may increase as the 2021-2022 rates will be announced in March/April.
+The 2021-2022 Undergraduate tuition rate was $1,315.00 per credit and the summer University fee for the 2021 summer session was $55.00.
+Please note that the tuition and fees may increase as the 2022-2023 rates will be announced in April.
 New rates take effect in the summer session and will be assessed accordingly.
 We are offering the $1500 scholarship to SHU UGs who take 6 credits in Summer.
 (This scholarship is not for incoming freshman, visiting students, or graduate students).

 Do you have a payment plan?